Skip to main content

 In 2022, NCLP and the Symposium community committed to continual exploration, learning, and growth to advance liberatory pedagogy and practice in leadership education.
 Liberation is about expanding beyond the limits of socialized thought and behavior that perpetuate oppressive systems and inequity (Freire, 1970).
 Liberatory learning inspires us to think critically, freeing the mind and raising consciousness, and taking action to advance social change and transformation (hooks, 1994; Sayles-hannon, 2007).
 This work is ongoing for ourselves as individuals and for our institutions.
 As such, Symposia themes center liberation in leadership learning and development.

-SCHOLARS-IN-RESIDENCE
+SCHOLARS-IN-RESIDENCE 2025

 Symposium Scholars-in-Residence are selected for their record of scholarship, practice, and community-building within the field of leadership education.
 Caring deeply about advancing critical leadership conversations, Symposium scholars craft a unique learning experience with and for Symposium participants each year and serve as guides through discussion, reflection, and engagement around the Symposium topic.
+We are thrilled to have the following colleagues join us as scholars-in-residence:

-PLANNING TEAM
+PLANNING TEAM 2025

 A vital source of support for Symposium scholars and participants (and experienced leadership educators themselves), the Symposium planning team includes faculty associates and volunteers from NCLP, our partner organizations, and our host campus.
 Planning team members facilitate the overall Symposium experience, assist Symposium scholars with curriculum planning, and handle all program logistics.